 Have the authority to open its meeting, by a majority vote of the committee members present, to all athletic coaches, competition officials, and representatives of any group actually engaged in the sport who shall have voice during the committee meeting but without the right to vote.

-The President shall direct a meeting and hold elections for any sport committee, providing that: (1) he/she has given at least sixty (60) days notice to the chair of such committee of intention to hold an election for chair, and (2) such committee has neither held one meeting, other than for the election of a chair, nor conducted a championship meet for one year or more.
+The President shall direct a meeting and hold elections for any sport committee, providing that: (1) he/she has given at least sixty (60) days’notice to the chair of such committee of intention to hold an election for chair, and (2) such committee has neither held one meeting, other than for the election of a chair, nor conducted a championship meet for one year or more.

 Notwithstanding anything to the contrary, the President may fill vacancies on any sport committee created by resignation or non-participation for six (6) months.